 SEFORIS is a multidisciplinary research programme funded by the European Commission’s Seventh Framework Programme.
-Social enterprises from the United Kingdom, Spain, Portugal, Belgium, Germany, Sweden, Hungary, Romania, China and Russia will be investigated from an international comparative perspective.
+It investigates social enterprises from the United Kingdom, Spain, Portugal, Belgium, Germany, Sweden, Hungary, Romania, China and Russia from an international comparative perspective.
 SEFORIS looks at the processes and structures of social enterprises for generating innovation and inclusion, as well as at the formal and informal institutional conditions which contribute to the development of social enterprises.

 Objective 1: Enhancing our understanding of the role of social enterprise in leading us to a more inclusive and innovative society.

 We wish to shed new light on the processes that social enterprises undertake, experiment with, and scale in the following five domains:

 - Organisation and governance